BirchM93/Project/README.md

 ### Known Bugs

 -   On some mobile devices the grey banner does not take up the full screen.
-    -   A white gap down the whole right hand screen as a result.
+    -   A small white gap down the right hand side of the screen as a result.

 ## Deployment